-What happens if you don't pay a court fine
+What happens if you do not pay a court fine

-If you don't pay a fine, the collection and enforcement section of the Scottish Courts and Tribunal Service can:
+If you do not pay a fine, the collection and enforcement section of the Scottish Courts and Tribunal Service can:

 - clamp your car or other vehicle and sell it to repay your fine

 - contact your employer and take money from your wages